 This is particularly important for a child who has many issues.
 Reassure yourself and the parent that the child is indeed making progress!

 8. Never write about problems that you have not already discussed with the parent face-to-face

 That would be the biggest progress report faux pas of all!
 There should be no unpleasant surprises in a written progress report.
 (Pleasant surprises are always welcome) Make sure you have a face-to- face meeting to discuss troubling issues prior to writing the report.
 Use your body language and tone of voice to be as reassuring as possible.
 In your report you can refer to the meeting and strategies discussed.

 9. Start and end on a positive note

 We tend to remember the things we encounter first and last in a sequence of items.
 Even if you have a lot of troubling issues to tackle in the report, you can still start and end on a positive note.
 Remember, you are providing a view of the whole child; this is not the time to emphasize one particular challenge- that is best done face to face.
 Use this opportunity to convey a well rounded portrait of the child.

-If you are looking for more comprehensive training on how to improve your parent relations skills, I highly recommend this on-demand online workshop by Jonathan Wolff: Optimizing Parent Relations
+If you are looking for more comprehensive training on preparing for parent-teacher conferences and progress reports, I highly recommend this webinar with Jonathan Wolff: Tune Up for Parent Teacher Conferences and Progress Reports.